coderarjob/meghaos-x86/README.md

    parts of the OS or to turn off / replace some its features.
 Such configurations can be set when the building the OS.
 2. Sophistication is fronded upon.
 A simpler solution is always preferred.
-3. Current target is the x86 architecture, but can be ported easily to other architectures.
-For this MeghaOS should not use or depend heavily on architecture specific features.
+3. Current target is the x86 architecture, but should not depend on architecture specific features too much.
+It would hinder porting it to another architecture.

 ## Building MeghaOS